porzione/wavescan/README.md

 # Generate drum kit for LSP sampler or SFZ from audio files

-Find wav/flac/aif samples in provided with `-d` directory and print text config for importing into [LSP](https://lsp-plug.in/) sampler.
+Find wav/flac/aif samples in provided with `-d` directory and print text config for importing into [LSP](https://lsp-plug.in/) sampler or [Speedrum Lite](https://www.apisoniclabs.com/freeware.html#speedrum-lite).
 SFZ output contains only key and sample opcodes, tested with [sfizz](https://sfz.tools/sfizz/).
 Debug messages are printing to stderr.

 ## requirements